GregTechCE/GregTech/README.md

 Changelogs are generated and beautified after merging PRs every other Monday.
 Changelog is then submitted as a Pull Request (PR).
 Releases are built and deployed on Tuesdays after merging the Changelog PR.

-## Contribution
 ### Current state of project
 GTCE is under active development with regular updates.
 It is primarily maintained by a "GTCE Council" of contributors of various talent: developers, designers and modpack authors.
 This council is coordinated by @LAGIdiot.
 The GTCE community is very active and regularly contributes code, testing and ideas.
 We are always looking for contributors!

-### How to contribute
-Remember: Every contribution counts.
-Found a bug?
-Please let us know by creating an Issue with the bug template.
-Something is missing?
-Thought about a cool feature idea?
-Of course there's a template for that.
-We'll have a look!
-Know how to mod or at least code?
-Then don't hesitate and jump to Discord channel, contact the Maintainer to discuss possible contribution.
-Anything else?
-Sure come to Discord.